b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 # Safety Sprint

 Typically, design sprints are used to achieve *something* in a predetermined time frame.
 Design sprints kick off with planning and understanding.
-Safety Sprints are the same.
+Safety Sprints start of the same way.
 Design sprints can end with a retrospective exercise, providing all involved the opportunity to reflect and improve processes in future sprints.
 In a Safety Sprint, the design retrospective is repurposed as an 'Unplanned Learning Event' retrospective.
 The outcomes of this retrospective can be fed back into the safe experiment plan.
 In a Safety Sprint, unlike a Design Sprint, the time frame is unknown.

 ```
                ┌──────────────────┐